 Make an App to Engage Your Blog’s Readers

-Why should I make an app for blog?
+Why should I make an app for a blog?
 Because you should improve user experience with an App.
-Not to mention that I’ve built a email list and with MailChimp and then, literally, EVERY SINGLE EMAIL I send ends up in the promotions tab of every Gmail address.
-This native App has push notification and every subscriber (user) will be informed that new article is published.
+Not to mention that I’ve built an email list and with MailChimp and then, literally, EVERY SINGLE EMAIL I send ends up in the promotions tab of every Gmail address.
+This native App has push notification and every subscriber (user) will be informed that a new article is published.
 If you want, you can get one here.
-It does not require any tech knowledge, and you can setup eveything in three clicks.
+It does not require any tech knowledge, and you can setup everything in three clicks.
 Price is affordable – $30.

 How to write a catchy article

 The backbone of every blog is terrific content, there’s no going around it.
 The first thing you should do is check out the competition.
 The truth is, almost every time, the topic you had in mind was already covered by 100 writers.
 Use Google to figure out what your keywords should be, take some time to read the first 5 or 6 articles dealing with the topic, and see if you have something valuable to add that wasn’t already mentioned.
 Invest some time in SEO research, and exclude keywords your competitors already used, as well as their synonyms.